Chart Color Schemes

 Waverton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Waverton's population is estimated at around 3,129 people.
-This reflects an increase of 148 people since the 2021 Census, which reported a population of 2,981 people.
-The change is inferred from AreaSearch's estimation of the resident population at 3,119 following examination of the latest ERP data release by ABS in June 2024 and an additional 14 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,470 persons per square kilometer, placing Waverton in the top 10% of national locations assessed by AreaSearch.
-Over the past decade, Waverton has demonstrated resilient growth patterns with a compound annual growth rate of 0.4%, outpacing its SA3 area.
+As of 1 Nov 2025, AreaSearch estimates the population of Waverton statistical area (Lv2) at approximately 3,161 people.
+This figure represents an increase of 180 individuals since the 2021 Census, which recorded a population of 2,981 in the area.
+The estimated resident population of 3,154, based on AreaSearch's analysis of ABS ERP data released in Jun 2024, and validated new addresses since the Census date, supports this increase.
+This results in a population density of 4,515 persons per square kilometer, placing Waverton (SA2) within the top 10% of locations assessed by AreaSearch.
+The area's growth rate of 6.0% since the 2021 Census exceeds both its SA3 area (5.4%) and SA4 region, indicating it as a growth leader in the region.
 Overseas migration contributed approximately 69.0% of overall population gains during recent periods.

-For future projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Waverton is expected to expand by 318 persons to 2041, reflecting an increase of 11.2% in total over the 17 years.
+AreaSearch projects future population trends for Waverton (SA2) using ABS/Geoscience Australia projections released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections released in 2022 with a base year of 2021.
+By 2041, the area is expected to increase by approximately 321 persons, reflecting an overall increase of 10.2% over the 17 years.

 Frequently Asked Questions - Population